 Ralph Fiennes as M

 Taking over for the former M played by Judi Dench, this M’s full name is Lieutenant Colonel Gareth Mallory.
 We know this because he was originally introduced in Skyfall as the head of the Intelligence and Security Committee.
 He’ll be back in No Time To Die, although he previously said he still didn’t have any details on the movie.
 That has more than likely changed by now, but good luck getting those details out of Fiennes, even with the film being pushed to a November release date.
 Ultimately, M won’t be the only MI6 character to be returning, either.

 Naomie Harris as Moneypenny

 Miss Moneypenny is an iconic Bond character.
-In Daniel Craig’s version, she’s been given the first name Eve and has been played by Naomie Harris since 2012’s Skyfall.
+In Daniel Craig’s version, she’s been given the first name Eve, and has been played by Naomie Harris since 2012’s Skyfall.
 Her version was given some backstory in which she was once a field agent.

 She messes up royally in Skyfall during a mission in Istanbul and later is given desk work, but has occasionally taken on field work since.
 When last we saw her she was back in the office, so we’ll have to wait and see where No Time To Die goes.
 Though Naomie Harris has promised that Moneypenny has grown up somewhat in the years between Spectre and this new Bond film.

-Lea Seydoux as Madeleine Swann
+Lea Seydoux as Dr. Madeleine Swann

 Madeleine Swann, or rather Dr. Madeleine Swann, is the daughter of Mr. White, a member of SPECTRE.
 She had grown up resenting her father for his criminal dealings and it was those dealings that led James Bond to her.

 She first pops up in – you likely guessed it – Spectre, and although she shares some “moments” with Bond, she has said in interviews that she doesn’t really feel like a stereotypical Bond girl.
 This is likely one of the reasons she’ll be back for another round, and why the newer films have dumped the previous nomenclature for the more modern “Bond Woman.”

 Ben Whishaw as Q

 Q and Daniel Craig’s Bond meeting for the first time is a highlight of Skyfall as the older British Agent realizes he will be dealing with a veritable youngster as his new quartermaster.
 These days, Whishaw is nearing 40 (!) and is very much a major part of the Bond franchise popping in to confirm pieces of information and more.
-He’ll be a welcome face when he comes back for Bond 25.
+He’ll be a welcome face when he comes back for No Time To Die.

-Rory Kinnear as Tanner
+Rory Kinnear as Bill Tanner

 Ana De Armas as Paloma

 Game Night’s Billy Magnussen hops genres and projects all the time.
 He’s done comedy, as evidenced.
 He’s also played princes in the likes of Into The Woods and the upcoming Aladdin and he’s been involved in plenty of TV projects from Black Mirror to Tell Me A Story.
 Now, he’ll be joining No Time To Die as another CIA agent, named Logan Ash.
 Based on the recent rumors pertaining to his character, it looks like he’ll definitely be an adversary of some sort to James Bond, as he’s allegedly set to pursue him during the film’s course of events.